CRI-Biocore/scRNA-2025-Workshop3/docs/04-qc-seurat.md

-# 04 - QC with Seurat
+# Section 4: QC Processing with Seurat

 This document outlines the basic steps to construct a Seurat object from 10x Genomics data and perform quality control filtering based on mitochondrial content and gene/UMI thresholds.